NervanaSystems/ngraph/python/BUILDING.md

     $ cmake ../ -DNGRAPH_PYTHON_BUILD_ENABLE=ON -DNGRAPH_ONNX_IMPORT_ENABLE=ON -DNGRAPH_USE_PREBUILT_LLVM=ON
     $ make python_wheel

-You can speed up make with `-j` flag.
-For example, if your CPU has 8 threads:

-    $ make -j8 python_wheel

 After this procedure completes, the `ngraph/build/python/dist` directory should contain Python packages.

     $ ls python/dist/